THE GYM FLOOR

-A boutique gym in North Devon, SALT is home to a carefully curated selection of scientifically-proven equipment from both industry leaders and lesser-known trailblazers.
-All facilities can be accessed on a commitment-free, pay-to-train basis (view prices).
-Access to the Gym Floor is included if you are staying with us.
+A boutique gym in North Devon, SALT Gymnasia is home to a carefully curated selection of scientifically-proven equipment from both industry leaders and lesser-known trailblazers.

-Hit the floor and introduce precision to your strength training programme.
 Our machines are equipped with Keiser Pneumatic Technology, using compressed air to power your workout, so forget pinloaded weights.
-Our machines give everyone from first-time gym members to pro-athletes a safer, easier, more efficient way to boost power output, improve core stability and gain overall muscle performance.
+Whether you’re a first-time gym goer or a pro-athlete, our kit will give you a safer, easier, more efficient way to boost power output.
+You’ll improve core stability and gain overall muscle performance.

 The military press is great for back of arms, triceps and shoulders as well as upper chest.

 Try this machine on a pressure of 8kg for a range of 8-15 repetitions, concentrating on good form.
 Engage the muscles so that you feel them slightly tighten.
 To train specifically for power, try 1-3 reps.
 Push as fast as you possibly can away from you at a strong resistance before returning slowly towards your chest.

 The Leg Press is particularly good for front and back of the upper thigh (your quadriceps and hamstrings) and the back of the lower leg (calf) can be isolated.
 This is a big movement, lots of muscles used and calories burned.

 Try 40kg-60kg for 12-15 repetitions but ensure that you feel your muscles, when you do you can stop.
 2-3 sets are a great start.
 Go for speed!
 Pump your legs fast for 30 seconds for a cardiovascular blast and overall leg burn.